 Sen. Ted Cruz ’92 (R-Texas) won his re-election campaign for a third term as a senator representing Texas, defeating Colin Allred (D-Texas) in a closely followed race.
-David McCormick GS ’96 is running for the Senate seat in Pennsylvania, though his race is too close to call against incumbent Bob Casey (D-Pa.), as of early Wednesday morning.
+David McCormick GS ’96 also won his Senate seat in Pennsylvania against incumbent Bob Casey (D-Pa.), broadening the Republican majority in the Senate.

 Seven Princeton alumni also ran for congressional seats in the House of Representatives this election season.
 Five alumni are projected to win their race, one is projected to lose, and one race has yet to be called.